Manchester United Sets a New Level of Hygiene and Sustainability With Ecolab

 A trusted partner at nearly three million customer locations, Ecolab (ECL) is the global leader in water, hygiene and infection prevention solutions and services.
 With annual sales of $12 billion and more than 44,000 associates, Ecolab delivers comprehensive solutions, data-driven insights and personalized service to advance food safety, maintain clean and safe environments, optimize water and energy use, and improve operational efficiencies and sustainability for customers in the food, healthcare, hospitality and industrial markets in more than 170 countries around the world.
 Follow us on LinkedIn @Ecolab, Twitter @Ecolab, Instagram @Ecolab_Inc and Facebook @Ecolab. www.ecolab.com

-Find out more about Ecolab and our partnership with Manchester United at: www.cleanmatters.ecolab.com
+Find out more about Ecolab and our partnership with Manchester United at: cleanmatters.ecolab.com

 View source version on businesswire.com: https://www.businesswire.com/news/home/20210811005318/en/